 Nolo Climat is our Italian subsidiary which opened in 2011.
-Our business is strategically located close to the centre of Milan where it is well placed to cover the Lombardy region and the north of Italy.
-Following the progress made in recent years this business provided another record result in 2017 with significant growth when compared to the previous year.
-During the year we extended our coverage by opening a new depot in Bologna.
-The new depot is based close to the international airport and strengthens our coverage throughout the Emilia- Romagna region.
+Our main depot is strategically located close to the centre of Milan where it is well placed to cover the Lombardy region and the North of Italy, with a second depot located in Bologna.
+Following the progress made in recent years this business provided another record result in 2018 with significant growth when compared to the previous year.
+During the year we moved our regional head office and main depot to a much larger and more modern facility that will be able to support further growth in the future.